Paddington Basin: Redevelopment

 The contractors of a developers' consortium in partnership with the Canal and River Trust (and its predecessor British Waterways) in 2000 drained, cleaned and repaired the basin.
 In the latter half of the 20th century the basin attracted small and medium-sized commercial offices and is in part lined by specialist and private healthcare wings of St Mary's Hospital.
-The basin has become home to a wide range of companies, such as Marks & Spencer, the Head Office of which moved from Baker Street in 2004.
+The basin has become home to a wide range of companies, such as Marks & Spencer, the head office of which moved from Baker Street in 2004.

 Most of the land north of the canal basin forms the 2010s development Merchant Square, North Wharf Road.
 Its main developer European Land and Property is a joint venture of Simon and David Reuben (the Reuben brothers) and the Jarvis family.
 In all, the development around Paddington Basin is creating 2000000 sqft of offices, homes, shops and leisure facilities.
-Its western buildings are mainly complete and occupied as at 2018.
+Its western buildings were mainly complete and occupied by 2018.